Frequently Asked Questions

 The suggestion on our package is to broil until the desired appearance is achieved.
 You may also try baking at a temperature higher than 425ºF or bake for longer than 10 minutes.
 You could also try moving the oven rack closer to the heating element.
 Every oven bakes a little differently, so experiment a bit with your oven to get the perfect crust you desire.

-You should use the bag supplied in our 12″ crust package or any large food-grade bag, seal it and place it in the refrigerator or freezer.
+Store crust in any large food-grade bag, seal it and place it in the refrigerator or freezer.
 Refrigerating the crust can cause it to harden slightly or stale a little over time; therefore, we recommend freezing.